duckietown/duckietown-manual/src/60-learning-experiences/lx-setup-braitenberg-vehicles.md

 - Running the Braitenberg Vehicles (BV) learning experience.
 ```

-This page describes how to run the BV learning experience.
+This page describes how to run the Braitenberg Vehicles learning experience.

 ```{admonition} Intended Learning Outcomes
 :class: tip